Oil Market Hits and Misses for the Week

 Rigzone: What were some market expectations that actually occurred during the past week – and which expectations did not?

-Tom Seng, Assistant Professor of Energy Business at the University of Tulsa’s Collins College of Business: Oil held the $45 level on some “bargain” buying and technical.
-Winter’s over for natural gas.
-Only a “biblically hot” summer can save it now as it hit a four-year low this week.
+Tom Seng, Assistant Professor of Energy Business at the University of Tulsa’s Collins College of Business: Unfortunately this week, the expectation that the market would crater on the Saudi/Russia price war came to fruition as we hit four-year lows.

-Steve Blair, Senior Account Executive, RCG Division of Marex Spectron: I think that everything going on in the petroleum markets has been dependent upon the effects of the coronavirus on demand for oil and refined products.
-That is the obvious thing.
-The market expectations were that OPEC+ would come to some kind of agreement on cutting some production in efforts to stem the tide of the sharp downward spike in prices even though the Russians were opposed to making cuts until assessment could be made on the actual economic effects.
+Tom McNulty, Houston-based managing director with B. Riley Financial’s Great American Group: The market expectation that the energy complex would be disproportionately hit very hard actually panned out.

+Mark Le Dain, vice president of strategy with the oil and gas data firm Validere: One thing that was expected, and occurred, was the beginning of the global stimulus response to the virus.
+So far these have been monetary responses though, which are the quickest to implement and why they were chosen, but may not be effective based on the economic impacts.
+If I run a restaurant and no one shows up for a month because of the virus, the European Central Bank buying bonds doesn’t help me and it’s difficult for me to access or receive any benefits related to that program.
+This is a different type of economic stress which already has governments discussing universal incomes for the areas impacted.
+A program like this makes more sense given the situation and would be better to achieve a V-shaped recovery in demand for all products.

 Rigzone: What were some market surprises?